The various security mechanisms that we have put into place for our website are effective only if users comply with certain rules.

 To avoid such a situation, make sure that the address (URL) shown in your browser's address bar is our distinct official address, which is www.revenuquebec.ca.
 You can also type in the address yourself.

 Our online services are secured by the TLS protocol.
-When you use the services, make sure your connection is secure (that there is a valid security certificate (This link will open a new window)).
+When you use the services, make sure your connection is secure (that there is a valid security certificate).

 Do not disclose any information used to validate your identity, especially your user code and your password.